Plantar Fasciitis Is a Common Condition of Heel Pain

 - Lack of big toe mobility

-Plantar fasciitis can go away on its own, but it can take more than a year for the pain to subside.
+Plantar fasciitis can resolve on its own, but it may take more than a year for the pain to subside.
 Further complications and injuries to other parts of the body can occur without proper diagnosis and treatment.
-As each person’s body and biomechanics differ, an appointment with our leading podiatry team can help you understand the root cause of the specific movement patterns that cause your plantar fasciitis condition.
+As each person’s body and biomechanics differ, an appointment with our leading podiatry team can help you understand the root cause of the specific movement patterns that contribute to your plantar fasciitis.

 How Can I Cure or Prevent Plantar Fasciitis?

 After an initial assessment of your condition, your podiatrist will prepare a tailored treatment plan designed for your injury.
 The next step to “curing” plantar fasciitis is progressively increasing activity levels.
-This will allow the plantar fascia to adapt gradually until it can handle the usual running pressures.
+This will allow the plantar fascia to gradually adapt until it can withstand the usual running pressures.

-You can also ease recovery by wearing a podiatrist-prescribed orthotics insole or shoe inserts while returning to your preferred running level.
+You can also ease recovery by wearing a podiatrist-prescribed orthotic insole or shoe inserts as you return to your preferred running level.
 Adhering to a plantar fasciitis treatment exercise plan to stretch the plantar fascia and Achilles tendon will stimulate healing and prevent the condition from worsening.
 Ultimately, our goal at The Foot Practice is to limit the risk factors linked with overloading, as your foot needs to be ready for proper weight-bearing activities to recover best.

 Through our pioneering 3D infrared analysis, our team develops a gait retraining programme to help you avoid future injuries.
-The cutting-edge technology examines aspects of your gait, including foot pronation, hip extension and abduction, dorsiflexion, maximum eversion, and other factors, to re-educate your gait to improve running efficiency and reduce injury risk.
-Using measurable real data, we monitor the effectiveness of your progress to ensure proper foot function.
+The cutting-edge technology examines aspects of your gait, including foot pronation, hip extension and abduction, dorsiflexion, maximum eversion, and other factors, to re-educate your gait and improve running efficiency while reducing injury risk.
+Using real, measurable data, we monitor your progress to ensure proper foot function.

 Finally, a balanced diet should help the plantar fascia repair and allow biological regeneration of the injured tissue.